 - The first sentence should state the purpose of the lab experiment.
 Then, state the unknown #, % composition/molarity of the unknown analyte, standard deviation, and ppt of the work.
 This part can be similar to the Results paragraph but NOT just a copy. - Discuss precision (ppt), discuss accuracy based on accuracy grade.
-State confidence level in the experimental work completed and WHY that confidence or lack thereof. - Include a detailed analysis of error (3 separate errors) in paragraph form based on student's own data/results.
+State confidence level in the experimental work completed. - Include a detailed analysis of error (3 separate errors) in paragraph form based on student's own data/results.
 Analysis of error may be on theoretical errors too, even though a student may not have actually made the error(s).
 Errors must be TECHNIQUE dependent.
-An example is improper buret reading and how it affects all measurements and calculations.
-Dirty glassware or blaming instrumentation or raw chemicals for example, is NOT a valid error. - How does the error affect subsequent steps in the lab experiment?
-How does it change the calculated value of an analyte (concentration higher/lower than it would be if mistake didn't occur, etc.)? - o EXAMPLE: there is an illustrated example for error analysis in Sakai Resources. - MINIMUM length of the conclusion section is 1 page double-spaced; there is no maximum limit.
+An example is improper buret reading and how it affects all measurements and calculations. - Dirty glassware & blaming instrumentation or raw chemicals for example, is NOT a valid error.
+How does the error affect subsequent steps in the lab experiment?
+How does it change the calculated value of an analyte (concentration higher/lower than it would be if mistake didn't occur, etc.)? - MINIMUM length of the conclusion section is 1 page double-spaced; there is no maximum limit.